UbiquityRobotics/ubiquity_launches/launches.md

 * use_gui (Optional, default: 'False'):
   If "True", pops up a GUI window that allows the joints to be changed.

+* cmd_vel_stopic (Optional, default: 'cmd_vel'):
+  The velocity command to drive the roboto position in the model.

+* odom_ptopic (Optional, default: 'odom'):
+  Odometry from the position model is published to this topic.

+* base_scan_ptopic (Optional, default: 'base_scan'):
+  Laser scan information is published to this topic.

+* base_pose_ground_truth_ptopic (Optional, default: 'base_pose_ground_truth'):
+  Ground truth pose information is publishde to this topic.

+* image_ptopic (Optional, default: 'image'):
+  A visual camera imageis published to this topic.

+* depth_ptopic (Optional, default: 'depth'):
+  A depth camera image is published to this topic.

+* camera_info_ptopic (Optional, default: 'camera_info'):
+  Camera calibration information is published to this topic.

+* base_watchdog_timeout (Optional, default: '0.2'):
+  The time in seconds after receiving the last command on the `cmd_vel` topic before the robot stops.

+* is_depth_canonical (Optional, default: 'true'):
+  Specifies whether to depth image should use a canonical (32FC1) or OpenNI (16UC1) representation.

 ### `n_teleop_twist_joy` Launch File Directory